 - Extrusion of existing cables to increase diameter or change material selection

-CDC Ltd utilise a vast range of different materials for cable extrusion and cable jacketing purposes, and use state of the art extruders to provide a perfect finish.
+CDC Ltd utilise a vast range of different materials for cable extrusion and cable jacketing purposes, and use state of the art equipment to provide high quality results.

-The kind of extrusion utilised, and the material used for that extrusion, will depend on your specific operational performance requirements and budget.
+The type of extrusion utilised and the material selected will depend on your specific operational performance requirements.

 Cable extrusion is applied at numerous points in the cable design process, with each layer of extrusion or jacketing carrying out a vital function in the overall performance of the cable.

 Insulating the conductors of a cable ensures that electrical current cannot deviate from its intended route.
 It isolates conductors from other conductors and outside influences, ensuring that the conductor performs unhampered.

 The material and thickness of the insulation used on a conductor determines the maximum operating voltage of a cable.

 The material used to insulate conductors is determined by the range of temperatures the cable will be exposed to, flexibility, mutual capacitance, environmental operating conditions and the intended purpose of the cable.

 A bedding layer is a cost-effective ‘filler’ used in certain applications.
 It can be used to increase the diameter of a cable and improve its overall shape, which is important for non-standard cable designs.
 Bedding layers can also provide moisture protection and a mechanical barrier between inner and outer conductors.

 When cable armouring is utilised, a bedding layer is usually added to the cable beforehand.